boblsturm/aimusic2020/index.md

 The 2020 Joint Conference on AI Music Creativity will consist of synchronous and asynchronous events.
 The five-day program will feature tutorials, research paper presentations, discussion panels, an online exhibition, invited spotlight presentations and two keynotes delivered by [Professor Emeritus Dr. Johan Sundberg (Speech, Music and Hearing, KTH)](https://scholar.google.co.uk/citations?user=UXXUEcoAAAAJ&hl=en&oi=ao) and [Dr. Alice Eldridge (Music, Sussex University, UK)](https://profiles.sussex.ac.uk/p127749-alice-eldridge).

-# Call for papers, tutorials, and panels

-We encourage submissions of papers, tutorials and panels on topics related to CSMC and MuMe, including, but not limited to, the following:
+We encourage submissions of papers, tutorials, panels and musical works on topics related to CSMC and MuMe, including, but not limited to, the following:

 _Systems_